 |

-Then, mom and dad had the builder, whose name was Ed Louden build this four bedroom orange brick home in Pasadena, Texas, but in the Deer Park School District, but most importantly, within two miles from the refinery where dad worked.
+Thus, Mom and Dad commissioned the builder, Ed Louden to build this orange brick home on Yorkshire Avenue in Pasadena, Texas.
+Still, but in the Deer Park School District, but most importantly, within two miles from the refinery where dad worked.

 Everything was what everyone wanted, dad was only a short drive from his job, mom had a new home, and the kids could walk to both the elementary and middle schools which were both only a few hundred yards distance from home.
 When each child began High school, they were picked by a bus directly in front of the Orange Brick house to take them to the High School, which was only about four miles to the east in Deer Park, Texas.